Swapnil-projects/project_Swapnil_Manna/README.md

    - `dataloader` - Handles loading of images
    - `model` - The trained deblurring model

 Note: The current implementation differs slightly from prediction script mentioned in google classrom as it processes images through the dataloader rather than file path.
+Also make sure to set high `val_ratio` in `get_dataloaders` in `dataset.py` while running inference so that all images can be tested.
+Alternatively enable shuffle in val_loader in get_dataloaders in `dataset.py`

 ## Training Details